yeojz/otplib/apps/docs/guide/plugins.md

-1. **Never fall back to a default.** An unrecognised name must throw `AlgorithmUnsupportedError`, never resolve to some other digest — silently substituting a _different_ algorithm produces tokens that are self-consistent but never match other implementations, and the failure only shows up against a real authenticator app.
+1. **Never fall back to a default.** An unrecognised name must throw `AlgorithmUnsupportedError`, never resolve to some other digest — silently substituting a _different_ algorithm produces tokens that are self-consistent but do not match implementations using the requested algorithm, and the failure only shows up against a real authenticator app.

    Who performs that check depends on how you build the plugin: